Baghdad: Religion

 Beyond their traditional homelands, around Amarah and Basra, Mandaeans are also found in Baghdad.
 By the late 20th century, Mandaeans began settling in Baghdad for better opportunities.
-Most of them live primarily around al-Qadisiyah and Dora, which is location to their place of worship and cultural centers.
-However, persecution of Mandaeans have been greatly decreased since 2003.
-There is also a small of community of Baha'is and Sikhs, who live in Baghdad.
+Most of them live primarily around al-Qadisiyah and Dora, which is near to their places of worship and cultural centers.
+However, persecution of Mandaeans greatly decreased since 2003.
+There is also a small of community of Baháʼís and Sikhs, who live in Baghdad.
 The Sikhs are mostly Indians.
 Before 2003, Baghdad was regularly visited by Sikh pilgrims from India.